 ► Touchscreens dominate car interiors

-► ...but are they better than old-fashion buttons?
+► But are they better than buttons?

-► I'm not convinced
+► We're not convinced they are...

 What is Audi's virtual cockpit?

-Without persistent controls, you need to glance more at the screen, and the haptic feedback is good but always requires slightly more pressure than you’d expect.
-That means more time and attention diverted to sorting the infotainment system, and less for actual driving.
+Without persistent controls, you need to glance at the screen more often, and while haptic feedback is good it always requires slightly more pressure than you’d expect.
+That all means more time and attention diverted to sorting the infotainment system, and less for actual driving.

-I’ve picked on our Audi A8 L for this, but it’s a problem that runs through all touchscreen-centric cars, including the Tesla Model X and Model S, too.
-It’s not like I'm not a fan of touchscreens – I enjoy a swipe on an iPad or iPhone as much as the next person (other tablet manufacturers are available), but it feels as though the use cases for a phone and a car are very different.
+I’ve picked on our Audi A8 L, but it’s a problem that runs through most touchscreen-centric cars, including the Tesla Model X and Model S, too.
+I'm a fan of touchscreens everywhere else – I enjoy a swipe as much as the next person, but it feels as though the use cases are very different.